zaman-hamza/OptimxAI/README.md

 # OptimxAI

+🔥🔥🔥 Big News: We were selected for a Y Combinator interview (Winter 2023 Batch)!

 ## Overview

 Welcome to the GitHub repository for **OptimxAI**.
 This repository serves as the central hub for our company, which has evolved significantly over time.
 Initially focused on fine-tuning and deploying AI models, we have since pivoted to automating the creation of Jira tickets for product managers, making their workflows more efficient.